Staff Code of Conduct Policy

 Requests by a learner for a lift to a personal appointment should not be agreed to without prior consent from a line manager and where possible they should be organised and undertaken by their parent/guardian or carer.

-Where the appointment is linked to the learner's training or is for external support e.g., CAMHS, housing appointment then it might be appropriate for a staff member to give the learner a lift, but this must be agreed with management and adequate supervisory ratios need to be adhered to.
+Where the appointment is linked to a learners training or is for external support e.g. CAMHS, housing appointment then it might be appropriate for a staff member to give the learner a lift but, this has to be agreed with management and adequate supervisory ratios need to be to adhered to.

 The use of a member of staff’s car should only be considered where:

-The destination is not adequately served by public transport.
+The destination isn’t adequately served by public transport;

 First Aid